flyinbedxyz/palworld-auto-restart/README.md

 # palworld-auto-restart
-a script to monitor memory usage and auto restart server for palworld(and autobackup)
+a script to monitor memory usage and auto restart server of palworld(and auto backup)